AutoViML/featurewiz/README.md

     For feature value i, James-Stein estimator returns a weighted average of:
     The mean target value for the observed feature value i.
     The mean target value (regardless of the feature value).
-- `dask_xgboost_flag`: Default is False.
-Set to True to use dask_xgboost estimator.
-You can turn it off if it gives an error.
-Then it will use pandas and regular xgboost to do the job.
 - `nrows`: default `None`.
 You can set the number of rows to read from your datafile if it is too large to fit into either dask or pandas.
 But you won't have to if you use dask.
 - `skip_sulov`: default `False`.
 You can set the flag to skip the SULOV method if you wanted.
 - `skip_xgboost`: default `False`.
 You can set the flag to skip the Recursive XGBoost method if you wanted.